Discovering the Representation Bottleneck of Graph Neural Networks: Representation Bottlenecks of DNNs

-Despite their fruitful progress, we argue that $F^{(m)}$ ought to be approximately the same when $m/n\rightarrow 0$ or $m/n\rightarrow 1$ (see Fig.~\ref{fig: str_order_cnn_mlp}) if the empty set $\emptyset$ is excluded from the input for DNNs.
-In Appendix~\ref{app: F^{(m)}}, we demonstrate that even if $f(\emptyset)$ is taken into consideration and $n$ is large (\emph{e.g.}, $n\geq 100$), $J^{(m)}$ ought to be non-zero only when $m/n\rightarrow 0$.
-Therefore, if $\mid \Delta W^{(m)}(i, j)\mid$ depends entirely on $F^{(m)}$, DNNs should fail to capture any middle- or high-order interactions.
-But DNNs have performed well in tasks that require high-order interactions such as protein-protein rigid-body docking and protein interface prediction~\citep{liu2020deep}.
+Despite their fruitful progress, we argue that $F^{(m)}$ ought to be approximately the same when $m/n\rightarrow 0$ or $m/n\rightarrow 1$, as shown in Fig.~\ref{fig:theoretical_order}) if the empty set $\emptyset$ is excluded from the input for DNNs.
+In the Appendix, we demonstrate that even if $f(\emptyset)$ is taken into account and $n$ is large (\emph{e.g.}, $n\geq 100$), $J^{(m)}$ should be non-zero only when $m/n\rightarrow 0$.
+Therefore, if $\mid \Delta W^{(m)}(i, j)\mid$ is entirely dependent on $F^{(m)}$, DNNs should not capture middle- or high-order interactions.
+But DNNs have performed well in tasks that require high-order interactions such as protein-protein rigid-body docking and protein interface prediction~\cite{liu2020deep}.